Digital Identity Anchor - Legal Meaning and Data Structure

 -

-Registrars shall implement privacy-by-design, ensuring that DIAs do not facilitate unauthorized tracking or profiling of legal entities beyond the scope of trade transparency.
+Registrars shall implement privacy-by-design, ensuring that DIAs do not facilitate unauthorized tracking or profiling of legal entities beyond the scope of regulatory requirements and appropriate trade transparency.

 4. Governance and Cross-Border Recognition